fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-7. The PosDealer has successfully logged in to the DATEV MeinFiskal website and is asked to confirm the data exchange between fiskaltrust and DATEV MeinFiskal.
-The PosDealer ticks the checkbox and clicks on "Confirm".
-The data exchange between fiskaltrust and DATEV MeinFiskal is now active.
+7. After successfully logging in to the _DATEV MeinFiskal_ platform, you are asked to confirm the data exchange between fiskaltrust and DATEV MeinFiskal.
+Tick the checkbox and select *Confirm*.
+The data transfer between fiskaltrust and _DATEV MeinFiskal_ is now active.

   <details>
   <summary>Screenshot DATEV data exchange screenshot</summary>